OmarJaber/Aldaan/README.md

 # Aldaan
-A Saudi Arabia Company specialize in manufacturing
+A Saudi Arabia Company specialize in manufacturing..